.nl zone – Clearer Whois

 issue: The direct responsibility of a registrar for its own naming seems too new.

-suggestion: SIDN works / communicates towards customer protection through auditing; - issue: Abuse is answered by support without name and function.
+suggestion: SIDN works / communicates towards customer protection through auditing (tools); - issue: Answering a problem of abuse by support can use name and function.

-suggestion: Try to achieve ‘abuse’ mail account naming and clear responsibility texts; - issue: The registrar process and fee information got hidden for public.
+suggestion: Try to achieve informative ‘abuse’ mail account naming; - issue: The registrar process and fee information got hidden for public.

 suggestion: Go back to policy of communicating process and rate information; - issue: I cannot find the ‘Aanvullende Voorwaarden’ for eg a former EU country.